japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingAggregationStateManager.md

   store: StateStore): Iterator[UnsafeRowPair]
 ----

-Returns all `UnsafeRow` key-value pairs in the given <<spark-sql-streaming-StateStore.adoc#, state store>>
+Returns all `UnsafeRow` key-value pairs in the given <<spark-sql-streaming-StateStore.md#, state store>>

-Used exclusively when <<spark-sql-streaming-StateStoreSaveExec.adoc#, StateStoreSaveExec>> physical operator is executed.
+Used exclusively when <<spark-sql-streaming-StateStoreSaveExec.md#, StateStoreSaveExec>> physical operator is executed.

 | keys
 a| [[keys]]